-Mohammed Abdiker, East & Horn of Africa regional director of the International Organization for Migration (IOM), said on Twitter the boat was on its way to Yemen when the incident took place.
+Mohammed Abdiker, regional director of the International Organization for Migration (IOM), said on Twitter that the boat was on its way to Yemen when the incident took place.

 Thousands of young African migrants try to pass through war-torn Yemen looking for jobs in Gulf countries, noted Abdiker.

 This was the third such tragedy in less than six months, claiming over 70 lives, he added.